saketanisha/stream-registry/docs/docs/architecture/index.md

 are provided to stream-bindings, producer and consumer requests once the stream is bound to a particular cluster.
 Stream Binding config maps take precedence over stream-level config maps.
-By providing definitions at the stream level, configuration is simplified and only "override" configuration need be specified at the binding level.
+By providing definitions at the stream level, commonConfig is simplified and only "override" commonConfig need be specified at the binding level.

 Now that we have our streams created with the necessary metadata,